MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 The scanner then uses filters to scan supported file types.
 These same filters are used by the operating system for Windows Search and indexing.
 Without any additional configuration, Windows IFilter is used to scan file types that are used by Word, Excel, PowerPoint, and for PDF documents and text files.

-For a full list of file types that are supported by default, and additional information how to configure existing filters that include .zip files and .tiff files, see [File types supported for inspection](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-inspection).
+For a full list of file types that are supported by default, and additional information how to configure existing filters that include .zip files and .tiff files, see the following admin guides:

+- For the classic client: [File types supported for inspection](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-inspection)
+- For the unified labeling client: [File types supported for inspection](./rms-client/clientv2-admin-guide-file-types.md#file-types-supported-for-inspection)

 After inspection, these file types can be labeled by using the conditions that you specified for your labels.
 Or, if you're using discovery mode, these files can be reported to contain the conditions that you specified for your labels, or all known sensitive information types.

 However, the scanner cannot label the files under the following circumstances:

-- If the label applies classification and not protection, and the file type does not [support classification only](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-classification-only).
+- If the label applies classification and not protection, and the file type does not support classification only by the [classic client](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-classification-only) or [unified labeling client](./rms-client/clientv2-admin-guide-file-types.md#file-types-supported-for-classification-only).

 - If the label applies classification and protection, but the scanner does not protect the file type.